Advocacy

 Get involved

-Public comment at land manager meetings and communicating to your elected officials can help move the needle on trail access.
+Public comments at land manager meetings and communicating to your elected officials can help move the needle on trail access.
 Contact your elected officials and let them know what is important to you.
-Individualized messages are generally more effective than form letters as are messages referring to specific asks of them.
+Individualized messages are generally more effective than form letters, as are messages with specific requests.

 Positive feedback to reinforce actions by the land managers are helpful as well.
 Stand up and be counted.
 This is one means of public input into the process.
 A respectful and thoughtful discourse is typically more effective than a raging rant.